Difrex/OTCD/README.md

 # USAGE

-Change settings in config.xml and it into /etc/otcd/config.xml Run daemon:
+Change settings in config.xml and put it into /etc/otcd/config.xml Run daemon:

         cd /path/to/otcd/dir/